 The truth is that link building is an important part of your SEO strategy, if not the main strategy.
 But you have to create real links that are related to your website and add value to the web.
 Making low-quality links is similar to giving an invitation to danger.
 If you want to improve the ranking of your website through low-quality links, then surely, link building is dead for you.

-So, create a good network for building backlinks, and use informative and superior quality content that adds value to the readers and encourage other websites to link with your content.
+So, create a good network for building backlinks, and use informative and superior quality content that adds value to the readers and encourages other websites to link with your content.

 Myth 12 – Paid Search Results is Quick Organic Results